About the Marbella Golden Mile Area Guide

-Michelin-star holder Dani García owns two restaurants on the Golden Mile – Dani García Restaurante and Bibo, both at Puente Romano Hotel.
-He plans to open a third in the area in summer 2017.
-There are several other good restaurants here including Villa Tiberio, one of the oldest on the Costa del Sol.
-Trocadero Playa, one of the best beach restaurants in Marbella, is also located here.
+Michelin-star holder Dani García owns two restaurants on the Golden Mile – Leña and Bibo, both at Puente Romano Hotel.
+There are several other good restaurants here including 13 more at Puente Romano Hotel.
+Trocadero Playa, one of the best beach restaurants in Marbella, is also located in the area.

-Property on this part of the Golden Mile consists of apartment complexes such as Las Lomas de Marbella Club, built in a Mediterranean pueblo style and luxury villas, some of them so large they resemble palaces.
-Much of the new development on the Golden Mile is taking place here including exclusive apartments at Las Lomas del Rey and La Trinidad, and ultra-modern villas at Concept.
+Property on this part of the Golden Mile consists of apartment complexes such as Las Lomas de Marbella Club, built in a Mediterranean pueblo style and luxury villas.
+Some of them are so large they resemble palaces.
+Much of the new development on the Golden Mile has recently taken place here.
+New builds include exclusive apartments at Las Lomas del Rey and La Trinidad, and ultra-modern villas at Concept.

 The sloping terrain means that most properties on the Golden Mile have sea views.
 In addition, many also enjoy panoramic views of the Sierra Blanca mountain range that backs the resort to the north.